Visiting Rwanda

 Visiting Rwanda is a nonfiction book by Irish author Dervla Murphy, detailing her travels in Rwanda in the aftermath of the 1994 Rwandan genocide.
 It was first published in 1998.

+Summary

+In 1997, Murphy travelled to Rwanda to trek through the mountains there.
+However, the country was still reeling from the 1994 genocide, and Murphy conceded that conditions would not allow a trek.
+Instead, she talked to the Rwandans, professionals and peasants, Hutu and Tutsis alike, about the country's future.
+The result is part travel narrative, part genocide study.

 Murphy's usual publisher Jock Murray refused the book – "We didn't want another genocidal war" – so it was instead issued by The Lilliput Press who had earlier published a pamphlet of Murphy's on Northern Ireland.